The Wedge, Minneapolis: Demographics

-Location
+Location and infrastructure

-Lowry Hill East is part of Ward 10, represented by council member Aisha Chughtai.
+The Wedge is part of Ward 10 of the Minneapolis City Council.
 It is bordered by Loring Park and Stevens Square to the northeast, Whittier to the east, Lyndale to the southeast, South Uptown to the south, East Bde Maka Ska to the southwest, East Isles to the west, and Lowry Hill to the northwest.

-It is part of a larger area south of Franklin Avenue and west of Nicollet Avenue that is often considered Uptown, although officially Uptown is a smaller area centered on the intersection of Hennepin and Lake.
+It is part of a larger area south of Franklin Avenue and west of Nicollet Avenue that is often considered Uptown, although some define Uptown as a smaller area centered on the intersection of Hennepin and Lake or generally west of Dupont Avenue.